status-im/nimbus-eth1/nimbus_verified_proxy/README.md

 received chain id with the one configured locally.
 If this validation fails, the Nimbus Verified Proxy will quit.

 > Note: Infura currently does not support the `eth_getProof` call.

+* `--external-beacon-api-url` - URL of the consensus light client data provider (beacon node REST API).
+This is used to bootstrap and follow the tip of the consensus chain.
+Multiple URLs can be provided by repeating the option.

 #### Obtaining a trusted block root